 Here are some suggestions on a taking a healthy approach to the process:

 - Choose the first room from your list to focus on, then narrow it down to one location in this room.
-For example, if your closet feels out of sorts, you could weed out the torn, wrong size, and unnecessary items from one area of the closet.
+For example, let’s say you’d like to have a minimalist closet.
+If your closet feels out of sorts, you could weed out the torn, wrong size, and unnecessary items from one area of the closet.
 Alternatively, you might choose to attack the drawer of makeup in your master bathroom.

 - When you’re done with one area, STOP.
 Your goal is to start small and celebrate the victories.
 My experience over the years has been one of gaining as much pleasure from minimizing belongings in a bedside table drawer as when we’ve finished minimizing everything in an entire room.